danjohnson3141/Jekyll-Test/posts/GET-posts-sponsor-sponsor_id.md

 <!-- --- title: GET /posts/sponsor/:sponsor_id -->

-PLAIN ENGLISH DESCRIPTION OF THE ROUTE
+Returns **all** the posts associated with **one** sponsor.

 =
 ####Authentication:

-Declare what authentications are required
-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 =
 ####Parameters:

-LIST OF ALL PARAMETERS AND WHAT THEY ARE
+sponsor_id, The ID of the sponsor, integer

 =
 ####Response: